 The Surrey Family Support Programme

 The Surrey Family Support Programme, which we have built with district and borough councils and Surrey Police, is Surrey's approach to the Government's troubled families programme.
 By building a Team Around the Family (TAF) we can help them build on their strengths and overcome difficulties.
 Our programme concentrates on the families who have and can cause many problems in their community.
 Our leaflet explains the 'whole family' approach and how it works.
-Our referral leaflet can help you decide whether a family you work with should be referred to the programme.

 Contact your local Family Support Team for more information.